Music Streaming Services Stats (2025)

 In the US, the reliance the music industry has on music streaming services is even more pronounced.

-In total, 84% of US music industry revenue comes from music streaming.
-While physical sales are responsible for only 10%.
+In total, 84% of US music industry revenue comes from music streaming, while physical sales are responsible for only 11%.

-Music streaming revenue could surpass $30 billion by 2025 (Statista)
+Music streaming revenue is predicted to hit $30 billion in 2027 (Statista)

 Music streaming and digital music’s average revenue per user is expected to continue to increase over the coming years.
 However, figures are forecast to somewhat plateau.